uobhealthhackathon/uobhealthhackathon.github.io/_posts/2025-05-10-what is the difference between type 1 and type 2 diabetes.markdown

 The causes are also quite different, type 1 diabetes is an autoimmune codition but type 2 is caused by lifestyle factors such as diet and excercise.

 ### Symptoms:
 While many aspects of type 1 and 2 diabetes are different, the common symptoms between the two are quite similar.
-For example, both give the symptom of increased thirst and
+For example, both give the symptom of increased thirst and frequent urination.